kelvinwong-ca/django-select-multiple-field/README.rst

 django-select-multiple-field
 ****************************

 Select multiple choices in a single Django model field.
+Use whenever you want to store multiple choices in a field without using a many-to-many relation.

 .. figure:: https://github.com/kelvinwong-ca/django-select-multiple-field/raw/master/docs/images/select_multiple_cropped.jpg